solliancenet/tech-immersion-data-ai/README.md

 # Tech Immersion Mega Data & AI Workshop

 ## Setup: Connecting to your VM with Remote Desktop
-When setting up a cloud infrastructure, it's a good idea to create a VM where you can install all of the tools and applications you need to manage your environment and products.
+When setting up a cloud infrastructure, it's a good idea to create a VM where you can install all of the tools and applications you need to manage your environment.
 This is called a jumpbox.
-In order to use your jumpbox, you need to open Remote Desktop Connection.
+A jumpbox has been created for you.
+In order to use it, you need to open Remote Desktop Connection.

 You will need three pieces of information:
 - Jump VM DNS Name